 Back to the strip for dinner because we were not going to repeat the shambolic culinary experience of the day before.
 We instantly hit the jackpot at the restaurant ‘Nectar’, arriving just in time to take advantage of happy hour.
 We ordered two Macuá cocktails each (the national drink of Nicaragua) and munched on some free Yuca crisps.
 The sun was setting as our food arrived, I had strips of beef with various roasted vegetables and of course a small amount of gallo pinto while Brendan had some chicken filled tortillas.
 We were both impressed with the food and it was great location to relax and enjoy the refreshing evening air.

 The next morning it was time for us to leave Granada but not without a quick trip to Palí, our favourite supermarket, for some essentials.
 Alcohol and deodorant.
 Ron Plata was the spirit of choice, it was a large bottle of Rum for a ridiculously low price (probably due to it tasting like white spirit mixed with industrial drain cleaner).
-The deodorant was because I didn’t have any as of yet, and the need was dire, so after this purchase I had 1 out of 3 essential items for the trip.
+The deodorant was because I didn’t have any as of yet, and the need was dire, so after this purchase I had one out of three essential items for the trip.
 Deodorant, soap and suncream.
-It wold take me a whole 2 weeks from the the start of the trip to acquire the full set.
+It wold take me a whole two weeks from the the start of the trip to acquire the full set.

 Final Thoughts